 - New Fannie Mae mortgage after short sale guidelines and deed in lieu of foreclosure is 4 years with 5% down payment

-- The old Fannie Mae Guidelines with regards to waiting period to qualify for mortgage after short sale guidelines and/or deed in lieu of foreclosure was 2 years with 20% down payment
+- The old Fannie Mae Guidelines with regards to a waiting period to qualify for a mortgage after short sale guidelines and/or deed in lieu of foreclosure was 2 years with 20% down payment

-- Fannie Mae waiting period requirements to qualify for a conventional loan after a foreclosure is 7 years from the date of the foreclosure
+Fannie Mae’s waiting period requirements to qualify for a conventional loan after a foreclosure is 7 years from the date of the foreclosure.

 Government And Conforming Guidelines On Mortgage Included In Bankruptcy